 Fresh off a Super Bowl appearance and backed by two of the most exciting young players in the game in Joe Burrow and Ja’marr Chase, there is no question that sportsbook brands are going to line up in droves to partner with the Bengals.

 On July 8, 2022, Cincinnati became the first professional sports franchise in Ohio to submit its application for a Type A License.
-If approved, the Bengals will likely host new sports betting partner Betfred on one of its two available online skins.
+The Bengals will host new sports betting partner Betfred on one of its two available online skins.

 The team first announced its partnership with Betfred on July 13, 2022.
 That made the famed UK bookmaker the official sports betting partner of the franchise.